sylvaticus/IntroductionToProbability/README.md

 # Introduction to Probability

-The (now open-sourced) Grinstead and Snell 1998 "Introduction to probability" book and related computer algorithms.
+Clone of the (now open-sourced) Grinstead and Snell 1998 "Introduction to probability" book and related computer algorithms.

 ![](booktitle.jpg)